yanzihan1/IONE-Aligning-Users-across-Social-Networks-Using-Network-Embedding/README.md

 Aligning Users across Social Networks Using Network Embedding(IJCAI)，paper author uses Java,For wider application, we have updated the python version，use tensorflow1.14.0

 Source Code and anonymous twitter_foursquare data for IJCAI 2016 paper "Aligning Users Across Social Networks Using Network Embedding"
-Feel free to contact me (Liu Li liuli0407@hotmail.com) when you have any problems about the paper or the code(Java 8).
+Feel free to contact athuor (Liu Li liuli0407@hotmail.com) when you have any problems about the paper or the code(Java 8).

 Feel free to contact me (yzhcqupt@163.com) when you have any problems about the code(Python tensorflow1.14.0)

 AcrossNetworkEmbeddingData